Merzasphor/MWSE/docs/source/apis/timer.md

 	* `duration` (number): Duration of the timer.
 The method of time passing depends on the timer type.
 	* `callback` (function): The callback function that will execute when the timer expires.
 	* `iterations` (number): *Default*: `1`.
 The number of iterations to run.
 Use `-1` for infinite looping.
+	* `persist` (boolean): *Default*: `true`.
+Registering a timer with persist flag set to true will serialize the callback string in the save to persist between sessions.
+See timer.register().

 **Returns**: